trampgeek/moodle-qtype_coderunner/Readme.md

 ### Setting the quiz review options

 It is important that students get shown the result table when they click *Check*.
-For this to happen the "Specific feedback" checkbox in the Review options for the quiz (under *Settings*) must be checked in the "During the attempt" column.
-It will automatically be checked if the quiz was created with the question behaviour set to *Adaptive* but will otherwise be unchecked by default.
-Changing the question behaviour after the quiz has been created does not currently change the review options.
+In Moodle quiz question parlance, the result table is called the question's *Specific feedback* and the quiz review options normally control when that feedback should be displayed to the student.
+By default, however, CodeRunner always displays this result table; if you wish to have the quiz review options control when it is shown you must change the *Feedback* drop-down in the question author form from its default *Force show* to *Set by quiz*.

-Other recommended setting in the "During the attempt column" are:
+Some recommended setting in the "During the attempt column" of the quiz review options are:

  1. Right answer.
 This should be unchecked, at least in the "During the attempt" column and possibly elsewhere, if you don't want your sample answers leaked